chrisdone/website/posts/projects.markdown

 [haskellnews](https://github.com/chrisdone-archive/haskellnews) was a
 simple web app to list all the sources of blogs, posts, tweets, etc. about Haskell.
-I sort of lost interest in social meda and therefore stopped running it.
+I sort of lost interest in social Mead and therefore stopped running it.
 But for a while I enjoyed using it.

 ## ircbrowse